 Chancellor considers cut to pension withdrawals

-The IFS estimates that the proposed reduction could affect one in five retirees and raise approximately £2 billion in revenue at the next Budget.
+The IFS estimates that the proposed reduction could affect one in five retirees and raise approximately £2 billion in revenue in the next Budget.
 However, the move has raised concerns among pension experts.
-Steven Cameron from Aegon warns that many individuals have planned their retirement finances based on the assumption they could take 25% of their full fund as a tax-free lump sum, and being stopped from doing so would cause a major outcry.
+Steven Cameron from Aegon warns that many individuals have planned their retirement finances based on the assumption they could take 25% of their total fund as a tax-free lump sum, and being stopped from doing so would cause a significant outcry.

 Changes to pension withdrawal limits

 The government has already faced significant backlash, including from Labour MPs, for scaling back the winter fuel allowance.
-There have been longstanding concerns about the sustainability of the £268,275 cap, especially after the abolition of the lifetime allowance by the Conservative government in April 2024.
+There have been longstanding concerns about the sustainability of the £268,275 cap, especially after the Conservative government abolished the lifetime allowance in April 2024.
 With the autumn budget on the horizon, more savers are withdrawing their tax-free lump sum as soon as they reach retirement age or increasing their pension contributions.

 Bestinvest, an investment platform, reported a tenfold increase in contributions to self-invested personal pensions (Sipps) in September, while pension withdrawal requests doubled compared to the previous year.
 Wealth manager Quilter has urged the Chancellor to reassure pensioners after reports that savers are prematurely withdrawing funds due to fears of imminent tax raids.
 Steven Levin, Quilter’s CEO, emphasized the need for clarity from the Treasury to prevent financial insecurity among savers.

 Wealth managers have warned that such changes would be destabilizing for those in their late 50s and early 60s.
 Jason Hollands from Evelyn Partners noted an increase in clients seeking advice on early withdrawals, spurred by think tank proposals suggesting a cut to £100,000.
-The government has stated that they do not comment on speculation around tax changes outside of fiscal events.
+The government has stated that it does not comment on speculation around tax changes outside fiscal events.

 About The Author